The UK’s growing herd of VCT and EIS-backed unicorns

 Wejo has also received significant funding from backers including Hella, DIP Capital, and the British Government.
 In 2019, General Motors invested €91 million for a 35% stake, valuing the company at €244 million.

-In May 2021, Wejo announced plans to list publicly in the US via a reverse merger with Virtuosso Acquisition Corporation, a Special Purpose Acquisition Company (SPAC).
-The transaction implies an enterprise value of $1.1 billion and the transaction is expected to complete in late 2021.
-Past performance is not a guide to the future.
+In May 2021, Wejo announced plans to list publicly in the US via a reverse merger with Virtuoso Acquisition Corporation, a Special Purpose Acquisition Company (SPAC).
+The transaction implied an enterprise value of $1.1 billion and completed in November 2021.
+Like Cazoo, Wejo has struggled as a public company, with the shares falling significantly since listing.

 Past performance is not a guide to the future.